Combinatorial Exploration of Multidrug Polyspecificity in Efflux Pumps

-Proteins are {polymers} made of $20$ basic amino acids joined by peptide bonds.
-Natural proteins varies in length from a few dozens to several thousands amino acids.
-Different side chains of the amino acids have specific mutual interaction which force the linear chain to fold in solution into a particular three-dimensional conformation.
+Proteins are polymers composed of $20$ amino acids linked by peptide bonds, with lengths ranging from tens to thousands of residues.
+Interactions among amino acid side chains drive folding into a specific three-dimensional conformation.

 In short, the folding of a polypeptide chain in a given environment is a solution as a large system of (possibly stochastic) dynamical equations, in which the final \emph{conformation} of the protein is the lowest free energy state: this is the `uniqueness' property in Anfinsen's thermodynamic principle~\cite{Anfisen74}.
 A direct solution to the folding problem is computationally unfeasible, and one usually resorts to comparing a given amino acid sequence to similar ones whose structure is already known by using matching and/or perturbation techniques.
-Nonetheless, we recently witnessed extraordinary advances based on neural network-based algorithms ~\cite{Repecka21,Hayes24}.
+Although exact solutions remains challenging, major advances have recently been achieved using machine learning approaches~\cite{Repecka21,Hayes24,Jumper21}.

-However, finding the full conformation of a polypeptide chain is only the first step towards our ultimate goal in protein design: identifying the \emph{active sites} within particular geometries and energy profiles responsible for the \textit{{functionality}} of the protein (i.e., transport {or} binding activities).
-We briefly outline a combinatorial approach that explore new chemical spaces in the neighbourhood of native proteins based on several (per)mutations or amino acid combinations.
-This novel approach should be compared with traditional single and static techniques such as site-directed mutagenesis.
+However, determining the folded structure is only a first step.
+The key objective in protein design is to identify the geometric and energetic features responsible for biological \emph{function} (e.g., binding or transport).
+We propose a combinatorial strategy to explore nearby regions of sequence space by generating structured variations of known proteins, complementing traditional approaches such as site-directed mutagenesis.